 That is why the Barcelona Housing Consortium - driven by the Barcelona City Council and the Government of Catalonia - offers subsidies for renovation.
 These subsidies are intended for renovating home interiors and common elements to ensure habitability and accessibility, making them healthy and efficient.

-This call is currently closed.
+This call is currently opened.
 In the last call, 46.6 million euros were granted for renovation with the aim of guaranteeing decent housing for all citizens.

 A set of special interest areas has been defined, where special subsidies can be obtained.
 The areas currently included in this programme are: